hgasche/NYBestseller/README.md

 **Prerequisites:**

 The program at hand works with Python3.
 In order to run it, no additional libraries need to be installed.
-Please read the whole "readme" content to succesfully run the program.
+Please read the whole "readme" content to successfully run the program.